Answer:

 So, when it comes to 1080p displays, G-SYNC monitors are usually not worth it.

-You’re either looking for a budget gaming monitor (in which case G-SYNC adds too much to the price) or a display for competitive gaming where input lag, response time speed and potentially backlight strobing implementation is a lot more important than VRR performance.
+You’re either looking for a budget gaming monitor (in which case G-SYNC adds too much to the price) or a display for competitive gaming where input lag, response time speed and potentially backlight strobing implementation are a lot more important than VRR performance.

 Quad HD G-SYNC Monitors